hakaru-dev/hakaru/docs/intro/quickstart.md

 ## Creating a Mixture Model

-Let's use our coin flip experiment to create a mixture model.
-Save a copy of your Bernoulli function into a new program and call it `twomixture.hk`.
+Let's use our coin flip experiment to create a mixture model by drawing a sample from a normal distribution when the coin is Heads (`true`) and from a uniform distribution when it is Tails (`false`).
+This is called a *mixture model*[^2] because we are selecting samples from different distributions.
+Let's start by saving a copy of your

-to decide if a value is picked from a normal distribution or a uniform distribution.
-Since we stored the outcome of the coin toss in the variable `x`, we can use it to determine which value to generate.
-We want to use the new value later, so we will store it in another variable `y`.
-Both the
-`normal` and `uniform` functions are included in Hakaru's [Random Primitives](../lang/rand.md).
-Since we are selecting values from two probabilistic distributions, we are creating a *mixture model*[^1].
+Bernoulli function into a new program so that we can use it in our new model.
+For this example, we will call it `twomixture.hk`.

+Let's start by binding the return value of our `bern` function to a variable called `coin` to represent the outcome of an experiment:

 ````nohighlight
 coin <~ bern(0.5)
 ````

-Our coin toss experiment has an equal chance of producing *Heads* or *Tails*, so we will use a value of `0.5` to divide the selection process.
-We want to generate a value from a normal distribution for `x < 0.5` and from a uniform distribution otherwise.
-For this task, we must use Hakaru's [pattern matching functionality](../lang/datatypes.md).
-We then store the result of the match in `y`:
+Now that we have stored the result of our experiment, let's use it to generate a sample.
+Our model has a selection condition where Heads causes a sample to be drawn from achieving normal distribution and Tails draws from a uniform distribution.
+There are two ways of handling this in Hakaru -- [conditionals](../lang/cond.md) and
+[pattern matching](../lang/datatypes.md).
+Since we are working with Booleans, let's use patern matching so that we can see what it looks like in Hakaru.

+Hakaru pattern matching requires a sequence and a set of possible patterns to compare the sequence to.
+In our model, our sequence would be `coin` because that is what we are using to select a distribution.
+Our possible patterns are the possible values that `coin` could have -- `true` and `false`.
+When the pattern is `true`, we call the normal distribution and when it is `false` we call the uniform distribution.
+Both the `normal` and `uniform` functions are included in Hakaru's [Random Primitives](../lang/rand.md), so we do not need to define our own functions for them.
+The outcome of the pattern match will not be saved unless we bind it to a variable, so let's bind it to a variable called `sample`:

 ````nohighlight
 sample <~ match coin: